 You may think these trucks would have driven right from the street if it weren’t for their headers sticking through the hood.
 They resemble a stock truck in many ways including the DOT tires, OEM frame, and stock body.
 Limited to 530 cubic inches and running on race gas, these trucks are no joke as they ride the RPM’s and scream their way down the track.

 Four Wheel Drive Trucks

-Referred by many as drivers class, these carbureted behemoths are limited to 650 cubic inches on alcohol fuel.
-These vehicles are know as the Four Wheel Drive Trucks which you will see are mostly American-made body styles which give fans the battle of Dodge vs. Ford vs. Chevy.
+Referred to by many as a drivers class, these carbureted behemoths are limited to 650 cubic inches of alcohol fueled madness.
+Many of the trucks you will see are American-made body styles which give fans the battle of Dodge vs. Ford vs. Chevy.
 It takes a lot of finesse while steering and throttling these trucks down the track and it’s not uncommon to see these trucks start hopping.
 As most of the weight is on the nose of the truck, one small bump can cause the rear-end to unload causing the truck to bounce it’s way down the track.
 No matter what happens, these 6,200lb trucks will be throwing dirt backwards as it settles all four tires into the track!

-The newest class to the WTPA, the 2.6 Diesel 4×4 Trucks is a popular class for the younger generations.
-Fans shout and cheer their brand loyalty as these 8,000 lb pickups are making their way down the track.
+The newest class to the WTPA, the Pro Street Diesel Trucks is a popular class for the younger generations.
+Fans shout and cheer their brand loyalty as these 8,000lb pickups are making their way down the track.
 All trucks run a 2.6″ turbocharger to produce the power to try and inch out the close competition.
-Running an OEM body and DOT tires makes this class easy to relate to a farm or work vehicle sitting in the parking lot.
+Running an OEM body and DOT tires makes this class easy to relate to a truck cruisin’ the streets.